polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

-+ The game page: it serves as an interactive training tool designed to <b>help users familiarize themselves with their custom hotkeys.</b> The key point in our implementation is that the jumping action is triggered only through the correct Joy-Con button that the user has previously mapped in the Hotkey Page
++ The game page: it serves as an interactive training tool designed to <b>help users familiarize themselves with their custom hotkeys.</b> The key point in our implementation is that the jumping action is triggered only through the correct Joy-Con button that the user has previously mapped in the Hotkey Page.
+Please note that as the game progresses, the speed increases, making it more challenging.
 <div>
 <img width="500px" src="./readme-image/dino-instruction.png">
 <div>